Wantong/my-vim-latest/README.md

-# my-vim-latest
+### MyVim config
-This is for personal vim config and plug install
+- This is my 1st Vim config
+- Based on Bilibili Up TheCW;